Magnetic charge quantization from SYM considerations

-where $\Lambda$ is chiral gauge parameter which defines gauge transformation as usual.
-The whole argument holds on also for second brane worldvolume theory.
+where $\Lambda$ is a chiral gauge parameter which defines the gauge transformation as usual.
+The whole argument holds also for the second brane worldvolume theory.

-The best part of the story is the hypermultiplet action, $S_{3-3'}$.
-The simplest choice for the hypermultiplet kinetic terms take the canonical form.
-In this case, the hypermultiplet consists of two fields $B$ and $C$ which live on defect and have charges $(1,-1)$ and $(-1,1)$ under $U_V(1) \times U_{V'}(1)$ respectively such that the action becomes:
+The best part of the story, is the hypermultiplet action $S_{3-3'}$.
+The simplest choice for the hypermultiplet kinetic terms takes the canonical form.
+In this case, the hypermultiplet consists of two fields $B$ and $C$, which live on the defect and have charges $(1,-1)$ and $(-1,1)$ under $U_V(1)\times U_{V'}(1)$, respectively, such that the action becomes

-As explained in \cite{polchinski}, there is a problem with the action (4); when the D3-branes are separated, it does not admit any soliton solutions because potential has not any non-trivial vacuum and takes its minimum value only when $B=C=0$.
-So they suggest non-canonical action for the kinetic terms.
-There are some conditions that the kinetic terms in $S_{3-3'}$ should satisfy.
-First, to have 8 supercharges the target space should admit a hyperK\"ahler metric.
-Second, as we know we must couple the hypermultiplet to a $U(1)$ gauge field.
+As explained in \cite{Ref6}, there is a problem with the action (\ref{4}) : when D3-branes are separated, it does not admit any soliton solutions because the potential has not any non-trivial vacuum and takes its minimum value only when $B=C=0$.
+So the authors suggest a non-canonical action for the kinetic terms.
+There are some conditions that the kinetic terms in $S_{3-3'}$, should satisfy.
+First, to have 8 supercharges, the target space should admit a hyper-K\"ahler metric.
+Second, as we know, we must couple the hypermultiplet to a $U (1)$ gauge field.
 This means that the metric must have a tri-holomorphic (or $U(1)$) isometry.
-Finally, the metric should admit an extra $U(1)_\mathcal{R}$ isometry which leads one of the three complex structures becomes invariant and rotates the remainder.
-This guarantees that there is a $U(1)_\mathcal{R}$ $R$-symmetry in the field theory, a property which one can regard it as the $U(1)_{45} \times U(1)_{67}$ rotational symmetry of the brane configuration.
+Finally, the metric should admit an extra $U(1)_\mathcal{R}$ isometry which leads one of the three complex structures to become invariant and rotates the remainder.
+This guarantees that there is a $U(1)_\mathcal{R}$ $R$-symmetry in the field theory, a property which one can regard as the $U (1)_{45}\times U(1)_{67}$, rotational symmetry of the brane configuration.